EricJamesCrow/E-PhysAnalyzer/README_UPDATED.md

 -	To properly run the program with all of the features, use the 'run.bat' file to start the program

 Linux installation instructions:
-- From the Linux command line, input the following commands:
+- From the Linux command line, input the following commands in the directory you want to install the program:
 ```bat
 git clone https://github.com/EricJamesCrow/E-PhysAnalyzer.git
 pip install -r E-PhysAnalyzer/requirements.txt